Fees and Insurance Policy

 Thank you for choosing Dr. Staci Ianiro for your endodontic care.
 We are committed to providing you with the highest quality dental care possible.

 Fees for endodontic therapy will vary, depending on the tooth in need of treatment and the particular treatment the tooth needs.
-Patients can expect to pay anywhere from $900 to $1500 depending on the difficulty of the case and if a restoration or build-up is required.

 For Our Patients Without Insurance:

 Fees for service are due at the time of treatment.
 For your convenience, we accept VISA, MasterCard, American Express, Discover, Debit Card, Personal Check, Cashier's check, Money orders, and cash.
-We also provide outside financing.

 For our patients with insurance: